Safe laboratory environment

 • Ensure that future deliveries will be taken care of regardless of whether the person that placed the order is on site or not.
 If possible, appoint someone who is responsible for ensuring that incoming goods will be taken care of.
 This is especially important for sensitive or dangerous goods.

-More tips can be found in Swedish in the table of measures in Checklista - inför distansläge, nedstängning eller återgång till mer normal verksamhet (.docx) This checklist was developed during the COVID-19 pandemic as a support in how lab activities can be prioritised and how to prepare and conduct activities with different types of measures in remote mode (with few employees in the lab) and in the event of a possible closure of LiU (very few, specially designated employees would stay in the lab).
+More tips on measures to take can be found in Swedish in the table in “Checklist - before remote mode, shutdown or return to more normal operations (in Swedish) (.docx)”, see Forms and checklists.
+This checklist was developed during the COVID-19 pandemic as a support in how lab activities can be prioritised and how to prepare, take precautionary measures in case of few, or very few, employees in the lab and workshops.

 Region Östergötland